Dillan-Vassa/MyBlog/_posts/2025-08-18-Aurora-Forecast-Blog.md

 ## Fetching Nautical Dusk Data

-This uses the Sunrise-Sunset API to get the time when nautical twilight ends.
+This uses the Sunrise-Sunset API to get the time when  dusk ends (the beginning of twilight).
 This is the time when the sky becomes dark enough for Aurora and star viewing.

-This is important as an Aurora is much easier to view in low light conditions.
+The Sunrise-Sunset API provides data on two types of dusk:

+- Civil dusk
+- Nautical dusk

+I found out that civil dusk is when the sun's position is 6 degrees below the horizon, however, nautical dusk is when the sun is 12 degrees below the horizon.
+Therefore, the end of nautical dusk (nautical twilight) was the best time to observe an Aurora.

 This API response as well as the others, are returned in JSON format, which Python handles as dictionaries and lists, making it easy to extract data.